Muzaffargarh: Notable places

-Fayyaz Park Muzaffargarh is only one Park in the city.
-This is situated in the center of the city.
-This park was named after ex-Deputy Commissioner Muzaffargarh Fayyaz Bashir.
-Recently the park has been upgraded and made ready for families to walk and spend their time with families.
-Fayyaz park is located near Katchehry Chowk beside National Bank Main city branch.Place of park was previously the residence of Deputy Commissioner.
+Fayyaz Park is situated in the center of the city, and located near Katchehry Chowk beside the National Bank Main City branch.
+The site of the park was previously the residence of the Deputy Commissioner.
+The park was named after ex-Deputy Commissioner Muzaffargarh Fayyaz Bashir.
+Recently, the park has been upgraded and made ready for families to walk and spend their time together.